Cavender-Bares-Lab/Data-management-lab/docs/protocols/reproduction_survey.md

     - BEPA
     - JUVI, PIBA, PIST, PIRE

-- **ATTENTION TO SUPERVISOR**: In order to SAVE properly and sync to the cloud, all requirements must be answered including the growth requirements.
-However, if reproduction is being surveyed prior to growth, the supervisor must forgo all growth requirements and reinstate the requirements after reproduction survey is complete. **Save as draft** is not an option since drafts will not sync to the cloud.
+- **Save as draft** is not an option since drafts will not sync to the cloud.

 ### Preparation